ssricardo/ssricardo.github.io/_posts/2017-11-14-rest-swagger-mvn.md

 For the sake of getting *swagger.json* generated in runtime, Swagger is used as a regular library, which has rather dependencies on other libraries.
 The side effect of this is that it increases the risk of conflicts; besides, it restricts the project dependencies to a version compatible with Swagger.
-For instance, *Jackson* (*jackson-jaxrs-json-provider*) is one of its dependencies; the same library is required by other frameworks or it's is even already available in the Java EE server (like Weblogic).
-In our company, in a scenerio like this, it wasn't possible to use the container's version, duo to incompability.
-In this case it's necessary to package it and force the container to prefer the packaged version.
+For instance, *Jackson* (*jackson-jaxrs-json-provider*) is one of its dependencies; the same library is required by other frameworks or it is  even already available in the Java EE server (like Weblogic).
+In our company, in a scenario like this, it wasn't possible to use the container's version, due to incompatibility.
+In this case, it's necessary to package it and force the container to prefer the packaged version.

-Considering that API documentation will never be modified in runtime (it references the code - it won't be modified without a new version of the application), it's not necessary to  have this generated in runtime.
+Considering that API documentation will never be modified in runtime (it references the code - it won't be modified without a new version of the application), it's not necessary to  have it generated in runtime.

 In such a way, the idea is: